Learn how easy it is to make pumpkin puree at home using a fresh pumpkin squash.

 As a general rule, a 4-pound fresh pumpkin makes about 5 cups of pumpkin puree.

-Recipes to use your Homemade Pumpkin Puree
+Recipes With Homemade Pumpkin Puree

 Below I listed some delicious pumpkin recipes for you to make with your fresh homemade pumpkin puree recipe.